Lorenz curve: Definition and calculation

 The Lorenz curve is a probability plot (a P–P plot) comparing the distribution of a variable against a hypothetical uniform distribution of that variable.
 It can usually be represented by a function L(F), where F, the cumulative portion of the population, is represented by the horizontal axis, and L, the cumulative portion of the total wealth or income, is represented by the vertical axis.

 The curve L need not be a smoothly increasing function of F, For wealth distributions there may be oligarchies or people with negative wealth for instance.

+Table 1: Parametric unification of CDF, First Moment Distribution, and Lorenz Curve via $x$, $p(x)$, and $L(p(x))$.